MistyCommunity/Documentation/src/content/onboarding/apps/api-explorer.md

 **Note: Every time you create a new map, the former map is deleted.
 You can use the API to get a map and back it up, if desired.**

 **Note: If Misty loses pose after generating a map, she will need to generate a new map and start over.**

+**Note: It can be difficult to drive Misty manually and maintain the low speeds required for her to map an area without losing [pose](./#obtaining-pose).
+If you are unable to successfully map an area with the API Explorer, you may be able to generate a map programmatically by coding Misty to very slowly explore an area.**

 1. Follow the above instructions to obtain pose.
 2. Click **Start Mapping**.
 After a few seconds, the **Pose** light should turn from red to green.
 If it does not turn green, follow the instructions to obtain pose above, then try again.